 For this offence you can be fined up to $2,000, or given a community-based sentence, or both.
-“Community-based sentences” include community work, supervision, intensive supervision and community detention (with community detention you’re confined to your home under electronic monitoring for up to 12 hours a day).
-These sentences are explained in the chapter “The criminal courts”, under “Sentencing”.
+“Community-based sentences” include community work, supervision, intensive supervision, and community detention (with community detention you’re confined to your home under electronic monitoring for up to 12 hours a day).
+These sentences are explained in the criminal courts chapter – see: “Sentencing”.

-In more serious cases the police may decide to charge you with intentional damage (or “wilful damage”), which carries higher penalties, see “Facing heavier charges: Wilful or intentional damage”.
+If the police charge you with intentional damage (or “wilful damage”), this carries higher penalties (see below).

 Tagging doesn’t include sticking up posters.
 There’s a different, less serious offence (called “billsticking”) of putting up posters, placards or banners without permission.
 For this the maximum penalty is only a $200 fine.

 Note: If you’re under 18, you’ll be dealt with under the special youth justice laws, rather than being charged in the District Court (the adult courts).
 For information about the youth justice system, go to www.youthlaw.co.nz.